Configuration

 }

-To control the label style you will need to add a new property called markerLabelStyle to the map.
+To customize the style of the marker label, add a new property called markerLabelStyle to the map.

 markerLabelStyle: {